Friedrich von Gentz: Diplomatic work, Congress of Vienna

 For ten years, from 1812 onward, von Gentz was in close touch with all the great affairs of European history as a writer and diplomat.
 He was the right hand, confidant and adviser of von Metternich.
 He accompanied the chancellor on his journeys and was present at all the conferences that preceded and followed the war.
 No political secrets were hidden from him, and his hand drafted all important diplomatic documents.
 He was secretary to the Congress of Vienna (1814–1815) a series of meetings to design a longterm peace plan for Europe, which meant he was state of affairs manager and head of protocol.
 His vast knowledge of men and affairs made him a power.
 He was under no illusion as to their achievements, and his memoir on the work of the Congress of Vienna is at once an incisive piece of criticism and a monument of his own disillusionment.
-He notes that at the Congress he received £22,000 through Talleyrand from Louis XVIII, while Castlereagh gave him £600, accompanied by "les plus folles promesses"; his diary is full of such entries.
+He notes that at the Congress he received £22,000 through Talleyrand from Louis XVIII, while Castlereagh gave him £600, accompanied by ″les plus folles promesses″; his diary is full of such entries.
 Yet he never made any secret of these gifts.
 Von Gentz did attend all the congresses and conferences that followed until the Congress of Verona (1822).

 However, the liberalism of his early years was gone, and he had become reconciled to von Metternich's view that in an age of decay, the sole function of a statesman was to prop up mouldering institutions.
-It was the hand of the author of that offensive Memorandum to Frederick William III on the freedom of the press that drafted the Carlsbad Decrees.
+It was the hand of the author of that offensive Memorandum to Frederick William III of Prussia on the freedom of the press that drafted the Carlsbad Decrees.
 It was he who inspired the policy of repressing the freedom of the universities, and he noted in his diary as a day more important than that of Leipzig the session of the Vienna conference of 1819, which decided to make the convocation of representative assemblies in the German states impossible, by enforcing the letter of Article XIII of the Act of Confederation.

 Private life

 In private life, von Gentz remained to the last a man of the world, but he was tormented with an exaggerated terror of death.
-He never saw his wife again since their parting at Berlin, and his relations with other women, mostly of the highest rank, were too numerous to record.
+He never saw his wife again since their parting at Berlin – she died in December 1802, a few months after his departure.
+His relations with other women, mostly of the highest rank, were too numerous to record.
 However, passion tormented him to the end, and his infatuation for Fanny Elssler, the celebrated danseuse, forms the subject of some remarkable letters to his friend Rahel, the wife of Varnhagen von Ense (1830–1831).

+Von Gentz remained a Protestant and never converted to Catholicism, although this step would have made his political and social life in the Austrian Empire easier.